ajtulloch/tullo-ch/contents/articles/decision-tree-evaluation/index.md

 ---

-[Our previous article][speeding-up-training] on decision trees dealt with techniques to speed up the evaluation process, though often the performance-critical component of the machine learning pipeline is the prediction side.
+[Our previous article][speeding-up-training] on decision trees dealt with techniques to speed up the training process, though often the performance-critical component of the machine learning pipeline is the prediction side.
 Training takes place offline, whereas predictions are often in the hot path - consider ranking documents in response to a